*FAQs at the bottom of article*

 The Tonight Show Starring Johnny Carson was a staple of its time.
 It was the most modern format of live television and is what we now know as the late-night talk show.
-But while the Johnny Carson Show was historical, is was also controversial.
+But while The Johnny Carson Show was historical, is was also controversial.
 From his jokes to his personal life, Carson wasn’t perfect.

-Johnny Carson has three sons from his first marriage, and he never had any other children with his other three wives.
+Beyond those three sons, he never had any other children with his other three wives.
 His son, Rick Carson, had struggled mentally.
 Back then, mental illness was not spoken of or even really known of.
 When Rick Carson was committed to a mental hospital, Johnny flat out refused to see his son.

 4. Carson Unleashed

 Beyond attributing his mother Ruth to Carson’s nasty attitude, he was also a cruel drunk, and reacted extremely when others drank.
 NBC threw him a lavish 25th-anniversary party in October 1987.
 At the time, his son Rick was in attendance and he himself got drunk.

 When Carson checked on him, the two ended up locked in a screaming fight, in the same place as network executives, media, and family and friends.
 Carson was actually declared the aggressor and made it into a shouting match, and appeared ready to punch Rick until someone stopped him.

 5. Johnny Carson had to show he would kick the drinking…for a time

 At the end of the day, Carson had an alcohol problem, and eventually authorities set some ultimatums about it.
 In fact, in 1982 he drank and drive, and pleaded no contest to a misdemeanor charge.
 As a result, he was sentenced to three years probation, had to participate in an alcohol program for drivers, and could only drive to work and back — without any human or animal passengers.